Model-Aware Tokenizer Transfer: Introduction

 We evaluate MATT by transferring the tokenizers of Gemma 3 \citep{team2025gemma} and Qwen 3 \citep{qwen3technicalreport} models to extended versions that increase compression and expand coverage for several languages, including English, German, Japanese, Arabic, Swahili, and Ukrainian.
 Across multiple settings, MATT consistently recovers a substantial portion of the original model’s performance on both generative and discriminative tasks, while requiring only a few GPU hours and outperforming heuristic-based transfer methods.

 Our contributions can be summarized as follows:

-\begin{itemize} \item Attention Influence Modeling (AIM): a novel distillation objective that aligns the attention dynamics of two models with different tokenizers. \item Model-Aware Tokenizer Transfer (MATT): an efficient tokenizer-transfer method that exploits model dynamics instead of relying solely on semantic relationships, achieving state-of-the-art results with substantially lower computational cost than language modeling objectives. \item Comprehensive evaluation: experiments across multiple languages and models demonstrating the effectiveness and efficiency of MATT. \end{itemize}
+\begin{itemize} \item Attention Influence Modeling (AIM): a novel distillation objective that aligns the attention dynamics of two models with different tokenizers. \item Model-Aware Tokenizer Transfer (MATT): an efficient tokenizer-transfer method that exploits model dynamics instead of relying solely on semantic relationships, outperforming heuristic and optimization-based baselines at substantially lower computational cost than language modeling objectives. \item Comprehensive evaluation: experiments across multiple languages and models demonstrating the effectiveness and efficiency of MATT. \end{itemize}

-\section{Related Work}
+\section{Related work}

-\paragraph{Large Language Models and Vocabulary Size}
+\paragraph{Large language models and vocabulary size}

 Large Language Models are becoming increasingly multilingual.
 Early open-source models focused almost exclusively on English \citep{jiang2023mistral7b, touvron2023llama, almazrouei2023falcon}, but most recent releases include at least several languages and offer partial support for many more.
 This shift toward multilinguality has changed how researchers choose vocabulary size.